Truthwatcher64/StartUp/README.md

 ### Design

-This Shows the design of the three pages with their relative layouts.
+This shows the design of the three pages that will be used with their relative layouts.

 ![Mock](Design2.jpg)